cogent3/cogent3/doc/examples/query_ensembl.rst

 The Ensembl compara database is represented by ``cogent.db.ensembl.compara.Compara``.
 This object provides a means for querying for relationships among genomes and obtaining multiple alignments.
 For convenience the class is made available through the top-level module for importing  (i.e. ``cogent.db.ensembl.Compara``).
 Instantiating ``Compara`` requires, as before, an account instance, the ensembl release and the series of species of interest.
 For the purpose of illustration we'll use the human, mouse and rat genomes.

-:NOTE: Any queries on this instance of compara will only return results for the indicated species.
+.. note:: Any queries on this instance of compara will only return results for the indicated species.
 If you want to query about other species, create another instance.

 .. doctest::